Hauptwerk v3-v5 Virtual Organ

 5. Organ definition files and custom organ definition files may be freely edited for personal or public use by the licensee but not distributed to any third party unless specifically authorised by Lavender Audio.

 6. These samples may be freely combined with samples from other sample set producers to form composite organs defined by standard or custom organ definitions only where this is specifically permitted by the third party sample set licence(s).
-Any composite organ so created must only be for personal use and not transmitted in any form to any third party.

 9. These sample sets are provided "as is", with no implied suitability for any particular intended use.
 No liability can be accepted for any injury or damage, howsoever caused, arising from the use of these sample sets.